 From ‘Alfred’s Peckham’ on http://alfredbanya.blogspot.com/

-a) site 63P be considered a strategic site of major importance for the devlopment of Peckham town centre
+a) site 63P (the proposed depot location in Peckham) is recognised as a site of strategic importance for the future of Peckham town centre

 b) a joint working group with neighbouring Peckham Community Council is established to discuss the proposed tram route, tram depot and related developments

 c) the Community Council asks the Council’s Executive to get a comprehensive depot review, including a traffic impact assessment on Peckham.

 On the agenda for the night was a presentation by Transport for London announcing their consultation on the tram route from 14th November to the 31st January.
 Peckham Vision must however be commended for turning the focus of the evening’s discussion instead on the tram depot by asking two key questions:

 1. What is the right use of site 63P for the future of Peckham Town Centre?

 2. What is the right place to locate the Tram Depot?